harishyamsharma/JavascriptLearning/javascript.md

 A JavaScript string stores a series of characters like "John Doe".
 A string can be any text inside double or single quotes: let carName1 = "Volvo XC60"; let carName2 = 'Volvo XC60'; Try it Yourself

+## What is number in javascript ?

+Number is a built-in object that represents numeric values.
+It is used for handling and performing operations on numbers.

+        let num = 42; // A number
+        let pi = 3.14159; // A floating-point number

+        console.log(Number.MAX_VALUE); // Prints the largest possible number console.log(Number.isNaN(NaN)); // true
+        console.log(Number.isInteger(42)); // true